 To serve, place strawberries in a bowl.

 Or, place in the fridge until ready to serve.

 Although this is not in the traditional Mexican recipe, any of these would be a good addition.

-Sometimes this depends on how ripe the strawberries are.
-The riper the strawberries, the sweeter this Mexican dessert will be.
+Sometimes, the sweetness of the dessert depends on how ripe the strawberries are.
+The riper the strawberries, the sweeter will be.
 This really depends on you and your taste buds.

 I like to serve this Mexican dessert in a bowl.
 Something deep so the strawberries can swim in the sweet cream sauce.